AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 ## Install the PI to OCS Agent

-To install the PI to OCS Agent, follow these steps:
+To install the PI to OCS Agent:

 1. In the left pane, select **Data Collection** > **PI to OCS Agents**.